AnyBlok/AnyBlok/doc/README.rst

 ----------------------

 A blok group is a ``setuptools`` entry point.
-Separate the project by group allow to select the bloks needed by the application.
-And multiply the posiibility A blok come from more than 1 blok group, it is not the same blok but they have the same name.
-You can have two implementation for the same thing and use the good implementation in the context.
+Separate the project by group allows to select the bloks needed by the application.
+This separation also allows a blok to come from more than one blok group, it is not the same blok but they have the same name.
+You can have two implementations for the same thing and use the good implementation depending on the context.

 For this example, the blok group ``WorkBlok`` will be used